CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/local_inference_models.md

 multi-view/section-decoding contracts; CheXOne and MedGemma use the shared chat-style vision-language path.
 Custom remote code is imported only from the integrity-verified local snapshot.

+### CXRMate-ED validation status

+CXRMate-ED remains selectable and runnable for research use, but its catalog `validation_status` is currently `degraded`.
+The real three-case canary reaches the image tensor, clinical context, and selected generation settings, yet two of the three supplied fixtures still produce identical report text.
+The UI shows the warning before generation, and every generated provenance record contains `validation_status=degraded`, the warning text, and `quality_warnings=["sensitivity_canary_failed"]`.
+The latest canary record is stored under `assets/QA/inference_validation_runs/`; a stale passing receipt cannot promote this model while the manifest remains degraded.

 ## Project-local lifecycle